ceciliassis/machine-learning/natural-language-processing/word2vec/README.md

 ```

 #### Reload virtualenv
-Sometimes, after installing the dependecies jupyter notebook doesn't find the modules.
+Sometimes, after installing the dependencies jupyter notebook doesn't find the modules.
 In that case all you need to do is reactivate the virtualenv inside the root folder, just like this:
 ```bash
 source venv/bin/activate
 ```